Ashburton, New Zealand: Economy

-Vegetable processing

 A vegetable processing factory owned by Talley's is located on the northern outskirts of Ashburton.
 The factory was built in 1996 to take advantage of the good soils and irrigation of the Ashburton district.
 The factory processes peas, corn and potatoes.
 The potatoes are made into French fries, hash browns and wedges.
 Much of what is processed is exported to overseas customers.
 The factory employs 360 staff.

-Meat processing

 Ashburton was home to a lamb processing works from the early 1900s until 2017, when it was closed with the loss of 370 staff due to declining lamb numbers in Canterbury.
 The pelt house closed in 2019 with the loss of a further 44 staff.
 Talley's purchased the site in 2020 and had plans to use it to support vegetable production and use the cool stores for their frozen produce.

-Cooperative companies

 In 2012, Ashburton was noted for having more cooperative companies operating in its district than in any other area of New Zealand, and was subsequently named by the New Zealand Cooperatives Association the "Cooperative Capital of New Zealand".
 Several of the 40-plus companies are national companies based outside the district, such as Fonterra, Foodstuffs and Silver Fern Farms (meat processing), but many were local cooperatives, such as the Ashburton Trading Society (farm supplies) and Electricity Ashburton (electricity distribution).

 Culture

 Museum and Art Gallery

-The Ashburton Museum and Art Gallery share one building, which sits on State Highway 1, just outside the centre of town.
+The Ashburton Museum and Ashburton Art Gallery share one building, which sits on State Highway 1, close to the centre of town.
 As well as temporary exhibitions, the museum has a permanent exhibition tracing the history of the Ashburton district.